texstudio-org/texstudio/utilities/manual/source/configuration.md

 |  `txs:///conditionally-recompile-bibliography` |  Checks if the bib files have been modified, and calls `txs:///recompile-bibliography`, if that is the case |

-The internal pdf viewer also accepts the following options (txs:///internal-pdf-viewer) to modify its behaviour:
+The internal pdf viewer also accepts the following options (txs:///internal-pdf-viewer) to modify its behavior:

 | option | description |
 | --- | --- |